cscosu/bootcamp-resources/welcome/welcome-NOTES.md

 - screenshot

 ### Interacting with Challenges
+[comment]: <> (Mention that we will teach people to solve these)
 - downloadable file in challenge description
-    - e.g. here's a file image of a USB stick, the flag was in a deleted file, recover it!
+    - demo base64, open in text editor
 - URL for service to attack
-    - e.g. this website is vulnerable, the flag is on a page that you're not supposed to be able to see (but you can)
-    - e.g. here's the source code for the service running at this address, find the vulnerability and exploit it display the contents of the flag file
+    - demo Somewhat Questionable LLC, open in browser
+    - demo speedrun3, view source, connect with netcat

 ### Need for CTF Tools
 - when using any standard operating system, you can automatically do the following with challenges
 - downloadable
     - look at file in file explorer, maybe extract, open in text editor
 - service URL
-    - open in web browser
+    - open in web browser, something like netcat
 - but often times you need to do more! solution:
     - use recommended tools (see the wiki!)
     - do your own searching to find helpful tools
     - write your own code

-### Tool Examples (add screenshots)
+### Tool Examples (add screenshots or demo)
 - web tool (cryptii)
 - downloadable program with GUI (ghidra)
 - downloadable terminal program (urlbuster)